alshedivat/al-folio/_posts/2022-24-06-diffusion.md

     {% include figure.html path="assets/img/posts/diffusion/figure1.png" title="example image" class="img-fluid rounded z-depth-1" %}
 </div>

 The concept of diffusion model is diffusing the original image into a white noise with a given strategy and then learn a reverse process to approximate it.
-Behind the scene, (cite Feller theory) shows that if the noise schedule at each step is small enough then the reverse process shares the same form with the forward one, that is a vital factor which allows us to construct the loss functions and the learning algorithms.
+Behind the scene, (cite Feller theory) shows that if the noise schedule at each step is small enough, the reverse process shares the same form with the forward one, that is a vital factor which allows us to construct the loss functions and the learning algorithms.

 In detail, forward process is formulated as follow: